Belle Stewart: Celebrity

 While John Stewart worked on a building site in Hatfield, a friend of Ewan MacColl visited.
 The following week Ewan MacColl visited the Stewart family.
 Hamish Henderson and the School of Scottish Studies recorded the family's music and folk tales.
 Soon the younger members of the family made recordings of ballads in London.
 A few months later the whole family received invitations to perform at MacColl's "Singers' Club" in London.
 In March 1954 Hamish Henderson invited the Traveller family to do a concert in Edinburgh alongside "Auld Galoot" (Davie Stewart), Jeannie Robertson and Jimmy MacBeath.
 Later in 1954 Douglas Kennedy and Peter Kennedy visited them and made recordings.
 This began their career performing in folk clubs.

 Stewart's most famous composition is "The Berry Fields o' Blair".

 In the 1960s Alec Stewart made his living in the summer months by playing bagpipes to tourists in Glen Coe, Oban and Loch Ness.
 Belle knew all the songs and decided which of the other members of the family could sing which songs.
 In 1965 the family recorded an album, The Stewarts of Blair.
 "The Overgate", a folksong with some similarities to "Seventeen Come Sunday" has particular associations with the Robertson / Higgins / Stewart families of Travellers.
 Belle recorded it in 1976.

 In about 1970 the family spent a month performing in America.
 They made several appearances at the Edinburgh Folk Festival and in folk clubs around the UK.
 Ewan MacColl featured them in a Radio Ballad.
 Ewan MacColl and Peggy Seeger also compiled a collection of the folklore of Belle and other members of her family, called 'Till Doomsday in the Afternoon.
 A BBC programme about the family was shown in 1980.
 After the death of Alec they continued to tour, and appeared at a folk festival in Bologna in 1980 and at Lake Como in 1980, with Ian taking the place of chief piper.

 Stewart's great-nephew Andy M. Stewart became the frontman of the Scottish folk band Silly Wizard, who recorded their interpretation of Belle Stewart's version of "If I were a Blackbird" in 1981.

+Awards and recognition

 Stewart was awarded the British Empire Medal in 1981 for "an outstanding contribution to Scottish traditional music".
 In 1986 she was honorary president of the Blairgowrie Folk Festival, where she also performed.
 In the same year another television programme about her was broadcast.
 In 1996 a series of three programmes about the family were broadcast on BBC Radio 2.
 Another programme was made for Grampian Television in 1996.

 Stewart judged competitions for the Traditional Music and Song Association.
-She gave lectures on the traditions of Scotland's traveller people at American universities.
+She gave lectures on the traditions of Scotland's Traveller people at American universities.

 Stewart died aged 91 in 1997.